jbranchmaster/upgraded-engine/recipies/lunch_dinner/05_pepper_rasam.md

 # Core Ingredients
  - recepie is for `one person` . scale up tomatoes per person and other spices as needed
- - `Ripe tomatoes` . they should be ideally red even from the stalk area. `1` small tomato is enough for one person.
+ - `Ripe tomatoe` . they should be ideally red even from the stalk area. `1` small tomato is enough for one person.
  - `Salt` to taste
  - `Turmeric Powder`
  - `1 inch tamrind`